misterhaan/au.Shared/README.md

 Provides access to the Windows Explorer file move / copy dialog.
 Requires Windows Vista or newer.

 ### au.IO.Web.API.GitHub
 Provides access to the GitHub web API.
+Currently used by au.UI.LatestVersion.

 ### au.Settings
 Saving and loading application settings files, and a settings object to save initial form state.